nancyyao/Insta/README.md

 - [x] Each post shows the number of comments as well as the number of likes
 - [x] Headers include the profile picture and username as well as the creation time; tapping on header goes to user profile

-Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

-1. Better ways to use AutoLayout
-2. Implementing an Explore page

 ## Video Walkthrough